 Another benefit of aligning some of our specialist staff, is allowing them the opportunity to see sufficient patients to maintain and build their expertise in certain areas and to work in networks.
 This will bring opportunities to provide a wider range of services within Hywel Dda than is currently possible.
 By providing and supporting specialisms we can provide safer services and improve outcomes for patients.

 Of course, it’s not only medical staff where we have challenges to recruit, this is also true in nursing and other professions.
-We routinely can have as many as 950 whole time equivalent vacancies (which is about 10% of our staff inclusive of bank and agency).
+We routinely can have as many as 950 whole time equivalent vacancies (which is about 10% of our staff).
 This makes some of our services very fragile, difficult to sustain and not the highest quality that we want to provide.

 Bronglais, Glangwili, Prince Philip and Withybush hospitals will continue to provide a range of important services for the local population, alongside the new Urgent and Planned Care Hospital in the south of our area.
 This means that people’s care would predominantly still be provided locally.